Life with Fibromyalgia Chest Pain

 You might often hear me say that people with a chronic illness like fibromyalgia tend to be shallow breathers.
 Or, as I like to say “Don’t be a shallow Hal!!”
 You see, when you are in pain anywhere in the body, it is not uncommon to stifle your breathing, and often times you don’t know you are doing it.

 Then what happens is that the chest area is one of the areas that “takes the hit” so to speak, along with the shoulders.
 So, you can find yourself with stifled breathing, tight shoulders and what I call that “stress pain” around the pectoralis muscles of the chest.

 You may find yourself sweating more and unable to actually get a deep breath.
 That is a sign that your body is accumulating far too much stress.
 The best time to “practice” deep breathing is when you are relaxed so that it will come more naturally to you during a more stressful situation or just when dealing with the everyday symptoms of fibromyalgia.

-5. There will be times when the heart muscle will be involved.
 You certainly do not want to be too concerned, but if you are at greater risk for heart disease or stroke, you can read more here.

 6. Gallbladder attacks:

 As a colon therapist, I would like to extend another caution, so as not to miss other conditions.
 Another common condition that often mimics the pain of costochondritis is liver or bile duct pain.
 You could be having gallbladder attacks and not know it.
 If you are having pain around the upper front of the rib cage, along the transverse colon area (same area), you need to be aware of this potential issue and rule that out as well.

 Gallbladder and bile duct disease are more common these days.
 I believe in adhering to an anti-inflammatory diet and moderate detoxing of both the liver and gallbladder.
 Follow my suggestions throughout the website.